Skip to main content

 sprep-pa

 In 2016, members of the IUCN, the global conservation authority, voted to change its membership structure and include Indigenous peoples’ organizations as a new constituency.
-The agenda was released following a summit for Indigenous participants at the IUCN World Conservation Congress, and calls
+The agenda was released following a summit for Indigenous participants at the IUCN World Conservation Congress, and c

 Scientists’ Warning to Humanity on Threats to Indigenous and Local Knowledge Systems